giantswarm/grafana-app/README.md

 ## Configuration

-Please refer [this file](helm/grafana-app/Chart.yaml) for available config options.
+Please refer [this file](helm/grafana-app/Chart.yaml) for available config options and more info.

 ## Credit